A mobile device is the general term given to all kinds of handheld computer such as Phones, Laptops, Tablets, and even Smart Watches.

 6. Regulatory Compliance

 Regulatory compliance is an organization’s adherence to laws, regulations, guidelines, and specifications relevant to its business processes.
-It is a benefit of MDM because it makes sure that workers comply with the organization’s rules in terms of how they take care of their devices in all areas and even so much more beyond that.
+The benefits of Mobile Device Management makes sure that workers comply with the organization’s rules in terms of how they take care of their devices in all areas and even so much more beyond that.

 7. Controlled Device Updates